• Skip to primary navigation

 • As soon as the garlic is lightly golden, remove from the pan and add the courgettes/zucchini.
 Take care as they can spit a bit.
 You may have to cook them in two batches, depending on size of your frying pan.

-• Meanwhile place the spaghetti in the water and cook per packet instructions.
+• Whilst the courgette / zucchini cooks, place the spaghetti in the water and cook per packet instructions to al dente.

 • Turn the zucchini/courgette occasionally until medium brown and blistered.
 If you turn them too much they won't achieve this – and this adds flavour!